 Moen continued with the company as chief engineer until 1982, accumulating 75 U.S. patents and a nomination to the National Inventors Hall of Fame

-He also invented the
+He invented

 The durability of Moen's technical innovations can be judged by the fact that every one of them is still in use.